Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Numerical experiments

-The reconstructions are compared in terms of the three following metrics: \begin{itemize} \item \textbf{PSNR} (Peak Signal-to-Noise Ratio): This metric quantifies the reconstruction quality of an image in terms of pixel-wise similarity.
-It takes values in decibels (dB), typically ranging from 20 dB to 40 dB for natural images. \item \textbf{SSIM} (Structural Similarity Index Measure) \cite{SSIM}: SSIM assesses the structural similarity between two images, considering luminance, contrast, and structure.
-Its values range between 0 and 1, where 1 signifies perfect similarity and 0 indicates no similarity. \item \textbf{LPIPS} (Learned Perceptual Image Patch Similarity) \cite{LPIPS}: This metric measures the perceptual distance between two images by utilizing a pre-trained neural network model, which is designed to correlate better with human perception of similarity.
-It takes positive values, generally close to 0 for very similar images and increasing as dissimilarity grows. \end{itemize}

-In Figure \ref{gaussian deblurring}, we consider a Gaussian deblurring task (Fig.~\ref{gaussian kernel}) with $\alpha=100$.
-Notice that the absence of explicit regularization for Richardson-Lucy (RL), even with an optimal choice of iterations for PSNR, yields poor reconstructions.
-In contrast, KL+TV, when employing a well-selected regularization parameter, provides good reconstruction quality, though it remains inferior to both Bregman PnP and DEQ-RED.
+In Figure \ref{gaussian deblurring}, we evaluate the results obtained by the different methods on a Gaussian deblurring task (Fig.~\ref{gaussian kernel}) at test time with noise level $\alpha=40$.
+Notice that the absence of explicit regularization for Richardson-Lucy (RL) yields poor reconstruction results.
+In contrast, the reconstruction computed using the KL+TV$_\epsilon$ model provides good reconstruction quality, though it remains inferior to both Bregman PnP and DEQ-RED.
 We observed that DEQ-S struggles to effectively remove image noise.
-This aligns with findings in \cite{Salimans}, where directly parameterizing regularization with a neural network can lead to suboptimal results.
-Regarding B-RED and DEQ-RED, we observe that their performance is remarkably similar, although, as remarked previously and discussed later, DEQ-RED is fully parameter-free.
-Finally, while B-PnP provides visually pleasant results, it tends to induce over-smoothing.
-This might arise because the denoiser in B-PnP is applied after the Mirror Descent step, whereas in B-RED and DEQ-RED, the regularization acts through its gradient, potentially achieving a more balanced interaction with the gradient of the data term.
+This aligns with findings in \cite{Salimans}, where it is observed that directly parameterizing regularization functional through a neural network can lead to suboptimal results.
+Regarding B-RED and B-PnP, we observe that their performance is remarkably similar, with B-RED performing slightly better in terms of the three metrics.
+Finally, DEQ-RED provides the best reconstruction, achieving a significantly higher PSNR value.